awkwardblackcoder/beginner-javascript-notes/variables.md

       var JayZ = "I am out of breath!"; // Functionally Scoped }

-Here, `beyonce` is globally scoped and it is currently sitting outside the function. `JayZ` is function scoped and it sits inside the function.
+Here, the variable beyonce has a global scope and it is currently sitting outside the function.
+The Jay Z variable has a function scope and it sits inside the function.
 So, if we do something like this: